IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :MetricsUrl
 +++++++++++

-Make the metrics component on the root dataverse a clickable link to a website where you present metrics on your Dataverse installation, perhaps one of our community-supported `reporting tools<http://guides.dataverse.org/en/latest/admin/reporting-tools.html?highlight=reporting>`.
+Make the metrics component on the root dataverse a clickable link to a website where you present metrics on your Dataverse installation, perhaps one of the community-supported tools mentioned in the :doc:`/admin/reporting-tools` section of the Admin Guide.

 ``curl -X PUT -d http://metrics.dataverse.example.edu http://localhost:8080/api/admin/settings/:MetricsUrl``